-Any person who believes someone has been subjected to discrimination on the basis of race, color, national origin, disability, age, sex, sexual orientation, gender identity, religion, or creed may file a complaint under this procedure.
+Any person who believes someone has been subjected to discrimination on the basis of race, color, national origin, disability, age, sex, religion, or creed may file a complaint under this procedure.
 It is against the law for the Bureau for Social Services (including employees, contracted providers or other BSS representatives) to retaliate in any way against anyone who files a complaint or cooperates in the investigation of a complaint.